poweif/brpy/README.md

 # brpy #
 brpy (pronounced "burpy") is a browser-side interactive python client that stresses edit-as-you-go rapid-prototyping.
 The long term goal of the project is to provide a [mathematica](http://www.wolfram.com/mathematica/)-like environment that will enable applied math enthusiasts and engineers to express their ideas and collaborate on projects.

-brpy is built on a branch of [skulpt](https://github.com/skulpt/skulpt).
+brpy is built on a fork/branch of [skulpt](https://github.com/skulpt/skulpt).

 ## Outline ##
 This project is roughly divided into three parts: